-First 100 Days as a Tech Leader: Steven McCord (SVP of Technology at WhyHotel)
+First 100 Days as an Engineering Leader: Steven McCord (SVP of Technology at WhyHotel)

 In this interview Steven McCord, Senior Vice President of Technology explains the ins and out of entering the role of a tech leader.
 This is how you win at your first 100 days.